 - Most places charge in US$ and staff gratuities are often best paid in US$.
 The operators will give you their recommendation for tipping guides and camp staff.
 Most camps and lodges accept credit cards such as Visa and MasterCard, but expect a surcharge of up to five per cent in some places

 - Respect wildlife even if they seem comfortable with you they are still wild animals

 - Always listen to your guide, they do know what’s best for the environment and most importantly your safety.

-Contact us for recommendations and advice email@example.com
+Contact us for recommendations, advice and safari planning on email@example.com